SIMple-lives/myblog/source/_posts/Intergrate KTextEditor into Cantor.md

 Currently, Cantor's worksheet cells are based on a custom implementation using `QTextDocument`.
 While this approach meets basic needs, it has revealed its limitations in terms of feature expansion and long-term maintenance.
 To fundamentally enhance the editing experience, simplify the codebase, and embrace the advanced technology of the KDE Frameworks, this project plans to deeply integrate the feature-rich **KTextEditor** component into Cantor, completely replacing the existing cell implementation.

 This core upgrade will bring a suite of long-awaited, powerful features to Cantor, including:

+* **Enhanced Multi-line Editing**: Significantly improves the editing experience for complex, multi-line code blocks.
+This includes more robust syntax highlighting, accurate bracket matching, and a more stable editing environment, resolving key issues present in the current implementation.

 - **Vi Mode**: Provides native Vi-style text editing for users accustomed to Vim's efficient workflow, significantly improving editing speed.
 - **Improved Syntax Highlighting**: Supports more comprehensive and precise code coloring rules, making complex mathematical and programming expressions clearer and easier to read.